Skip to main content

 Required Skills

-While product owner is a tech job that doesn’t require coding skills, individuals in this role need a mix of technical and interpersonal skills.
+While being a product owner is a tech job that doesn’t require coding skills, individuals in this role need a mix of technical and interpersonal skills.
 Among the areas of knowledge and competency required for the role are:

 • Software development methodologies, such as Scrum and Agile